FormidableLabs/webpack-dashboard/README.md

 ### Use

-***OS X Terminal.app users:*** Make sure that **View → Allow Mouse Reporting** is enabled, otherwise scrolling through logs and modules won't work.
-If your version of Terminal.app doesn't have this feature, you may want to check out an alternative such as [iTerm2](https://www.iterm2.com/index.html).

 First, import the plugin and add it to your webpack config, or apply it to your compiler:

 ```js